Avinesh/loti/index.rst

 Source code for examples
 ------------------------
 Source code for all example programs in this guide are available `on Github <https://github.com/shuveb/loti-examples>`_.
 If you find bugs in the examples, please raise issues on Github.
 I want to keep these examples simple and to the point.
-I many not merge pull requests that add features for that reason.
+I might not merge pull requests that add features for that reason.
 Pull requests that fix bugs are welcome.

 Documentation
 -------------